liam2/liam2/doc/usersguide/source/processes.rst

 .. image:: /charts/plot04.*

-The third option is to pass one expression returning a two-dimensional array (``plot(2d_expr, ...)``) in which case, there will be one line for each possible value of the first dimension and the second dimension will be plotted along the x axis.
+The third option is to pass (an expression returning) a two-dimensional array (``plot(2d_expr, ...)``) in which case, there will be one line for each possible value of the first dimension and the second dimension will be plotted along the x axis.
 For example: ::